jsr1611/houzing-app/README.md

 - User verification by Email
 - User login
 - JWT token based authorization
-- CRUD operations for various tasks that have pagination features
+- CRUD operations for various tasks that have pagination features and filtration

 ### Requirements